ITlearning/GLoading-Indicator/README.md

 # Installation
 ### SPM

-The [Swift Package Manager]: https://www.swift.org/package-manager/ is a tool for automating the distribution of Swift code and is integrated into the `swift` compiler.
+The [Swift Package Manager](https://www.swift.org/package-manager/, "SPM") is a tool for automating the distribution of Swift code and is integrated into the `swift` compiler.
 It is in early development, but this SDK does support its use on supported platforms.

 Once you have your Swift package set up, adding the SDK as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift`.